uiuxapi/angular-typeahead/README.md

 npm install
 ```

-**Step 5.** Start the development web server for the React application.
+**Step 5.** Start the development web server for the Angular application.
 From a terminal window within the `start` folder, run the following command:

 ```
 npm start